antonelepfl/usecases/documentation/add_new_usecase.md

       "appid": (number) possible values [175 (ipython notebboks), 6 (external html)], "contenttype": (string) possible values ["x-ipynb+json", "text/html"],
-      "extension": (string) extension with "." like ".ipynb", "file": UUID of the file in collab storage (more information see below) OR raw file URL }
+      "extension": (string) extension with "." like ".ipynb", "file": UUID of the file in collab storage (more information see below) OR raw file URL, "justcopy": (boolean) if true, it will avoid creating a nav item, }
    ```